 - We know that force applied per unit area is called as stress.
 Stress is produced in a solid by pushing or pulling.

-- The gravitational force acts upon all earth materials having sloping surface and tend to produce movement of matter in the down-slope direction.
+- The gravitational force acts upon all earth materials having sloping surface and tends to produce movement of matter in the down-slope direction.
 This creates stress and induces deformation to the particles.

 - Weathering is the action of elements of weather and climate over earth material.